ycpcs/cs320-spring2019/syllabus.md

 Please refer to the college catalog for an explanation of the official college policies relating to academic integrity.

-**The following policy pertains to homework and graded (individual) programming assignments in this course:**
+**The following policy pertains to homework and graded (individual) programming assignments/labs in this course:**

-> All homework assignments and graded (individual) programming assignments are to be completed individually.
+> All homework assignments and graded (individual) programming assignments/labs are to be completed individually.
 I encourage you to discuss high level concepts and strategies with other students, but any work you submit **must be yours alone**.
 >
-> Because the individual assignments are essential for working towards and demonstrating the achievement of the course outcomes, you must solve them on your own.
+> Because the individual assignments/labs are essential for working towards and demonstrating the achievement of the course outcomes, you must solve them on your own.
 You may discuss the problem and high-level (pseudo-code) approaches to solving the problem with other students.
 You may *not*, under any circumstances, discuss or share concrete implementation techniques or code.
 Examples of forbidden types of collaboration include, but are not limited to: looking at another student's code, allowing another student to see your code, viewing and/or using code from an external source such as a web page, discussing the use of specific API functions to solve a problem, giving or receiving help debugging specific code.
 >
 > Direct copying of code or other work from other students, web sites, or other sources **is absolutely forbidden under any circumstances**.
 >